 So, what does the incline bench press look like?

-How To Do The Incline Bench Press
+How To Do The Incline Bench Press: Step-By-Step

 Before you get started, make sure to adjust the bench to a 30 to 45-degree incline.
 I'll explain how to do the incline bench press with a barbell.
 Just know that the movement will be very similar to how you'll do it with any other piece of equipment too.